 - AQHA registered 2020 offspring must be sired by a 2019 enrolled stallion. - AQHA registered 2021 offspring must be sired by 2020 enrolled stallion. - 2020 and 2021 eligible offspring shall be nominated on or before December 31st of their weanling year for \$50.00 nomination fee.
-Nomination forms and payment must be postmarked or paid by 12/31. - Offspring must be nominated for their yearling 4 year old years on or before 7/31 each year for a nomination schedule as follows: - Yearling \$50 - Two Year Old \$75 - o Three Year Old \$100 - Four Year Old \$100 - Nomination forms and payment are BOTH required to be completed by the deadline.
-Mailed payments and forms must be postmarked no later than 7/31. - Failure to complete the required nominations with payment by the deadline will result in a \$200 penalty per nomination for each missed deadline. - A one time nomination and payment can be made for \$375.00 to secure eligibility for the entirety of the offspring's futurity eligibility by or before December 31st of its weanling year. - To be futurity eligible, a copy of AQHA registration papers are required along with the nomination form and fees paid in full.
-Offspring with pending papers with AQHA may submit registration papers via email to the IOHA Ranch Horse Futurity once received. - Failure to submit required paperwork/forms will result in an ineligible entry. - No nomination refunds due to the death or injury of a nominated horse. - A current IQHA membership is required to nominate offspring. - Weanling Nomination Fee Distribution: (minus 10% for expenses) - o 10%-Yearling futurity payout - o 15%-2 yr old futurity payout - o 25% -3 yr old futurity payout - o 50%-4 yr old futurity payout o 100% of nomination fees go to futurity payout
+Nomination forms and payment must be received on or before 12/31. - 2020 Offspring must be nominated for their yearling 4-year-old years on or before 7/31 each year for a nomination schedule as follows: - o Yearling \$50 - Two Year Old \$75 - o Three Year Old \$100 - o Four Year Old \$100 - 2021 Offspring must be nominated for their yearling-4-year-old years on or before 7/31 each year for a nomination schedule as follows: - o Yearling \$50 - o Two Year Old \$100 - Three Year Old \$100 - Four Year Old \$100 - Nomination forms and payment are BOTH required to be completed by the deadline.
+Online form and credit card payment must be completed by this deadline. - Failure to complete the required nominations with payment by the deadline will result in a \$200 penalty per nomination for each missed deadline. - A one-time nomination and payment can be made for \$375.00 to secure eligibility for the entirety of the offspring's futurity eligibility by or before December 31st of its weanling year. - To be futurity eligible, a copy of AQHA registration papers is required along with the nomination form and fees paid in full.
+Offspring with pending papers with AQHA may submit registration papers via email to the IQHA Ranch Horse Futurity once received. - Failure to submit required paperwork/forms will result in an ineligible entry.

+- No nomination refunds due to the death or injury of a nominated horse.

+- A current IQHA membership is required to nominate offspring.

+- Weanling Nomination Fee Distribution: (minus 10% for expenses)

+- o 10%-Yearling futurity payout

+- o 15%-2 yr old futurity payout

+- o 25% -3 yr old futurity payout

+- o 50%-4 yr old futurity payout